 - using your debit card to make contactless payments at merchants that accept those payments;

-- by arranging direct debits from your account.
+- by arranging direct debits (if permitted) from your

-With a Volt Spend account, you can also make Direct Entry payments and direct debits and transfers between accounts in your name
+- With a Volt Spend account, you can also make Direct Entry payments and direct debits (if permitted) and transfers between accounts in your name

 You will receive a debit card to withdraw money from your Volt Spend account, or to make purchases.
 You must activate your card before you can use it.